degorych/Introduction-to-FS-WD/WD_PS4_PHP_JSON/vote/README.md

-For correct operation, enable writing to json/data.json and specify the absolute path to the application in config.php
+For correct operation, remove the tick from the "read only" to json/data.json